SriPrakashA/Contact-Form/README.md

 This Project is a Simple ReactJS Project which demonstrates the following
 1. Intially We list all existing contacts
 2. We can add new contact by routing addcontact module
-3. Also we can edit or delete the contact.
+3. Also we can edit or delete the existing contacts.
 4. We are storing all the existing contacts in localstorage.

+In this project I have used react features like react-router-dom for routing purpose.
+Used hooks like useContext for state management, useReducer to update the state , useState and useEffect.
+Added suspense and lazy for performance optimization.
+Atlast I have developed each component in optimized and efficient manner.

 ### `npm test`